traefik/mesh/docs/content/examples.md

 ## SMI Example

-In order to expose the HTTP Services from above over SMI, please apply that file.
+In order to expose the HTTP Services from above with SMI enabled, please create the following resources:

 ```yaml
 ---